Christian Democratic Party (Chile): History

 The origins of the party go back to the 1930s, when the Conservative Party split between traditionalist and social-Christian sectors.
 In 1935, the social-Christians split from the Conservative Party to form the Falange Nacional (National Phalanx), a more socially oriented and centrist group.

 The Falange Nacional showed their centrist policies by supporting leftist Juan Antonio Ríos (Radical Party of Chile) in the 1942 presidential elections but Conservative Eduardo Cruz-Coke in the 1946 elections.
 Despite the creation of the Falange Nacional, many social-Christians remained in the Conservative Party, which in 1949 split into the Social Christian Conservative Party and the Traditionalist Conservative Party.
 On July 28, 1957, primarily to back the presidential candidacy of Eduardo Frei Montalva, the Falange Nacional, Social Christian Conservative Party, and other like-minded groups joined to form the Christian Democratic Party.
 Frei lost the elections, but presented his candidacy again in 1964, this time also supported by the right-wing parties.
 That year, Frei triumphed with 56% of the vote.
 Despite right-wing backing for his candidacy, Frei declared his planned social revolution would not be hampered by this support.

 In 1970, Radomiro Tomic, leader of the left-wing faction of the party, was nominated to the presidency, but lost to socialist Salvador Allende.
 The Christian Democrat vote was crucial in the Congressional confirmation of Allende's election, since he had received less than the necessary 50%.
 Although the Christian Democratic Party voted to confirm Allende's election, they declared themselves as part opposition because of Allende's economic policy.
-By 1973, Allende has lost the support of most Christian Democrats (except for Tomic's left-wing faction), some of whom even began calling for the military to step in.
+By 1973, Allende had lost the support of most Christian Democrats (except for Tomic's left-wing faction), some of whom even began calling for the military to step in.
 By the time of Pinochet's coup, most Christian Democrats applauded the military takeover, believing that the government would quickly be turned over to them by the military.
 Once it became clear that Pinochet had no intention of relinquishing power, the Christian Democrats went into opposition.
 During the 1981 plebiscite where Chilean voted to extend Pinochet's term for eight more years, Eduardo Frei Montalva led the only authorized opposition rally.
 When political parties were legalized again, the Christian Democratic Party, together with most left-wing parties, agreed to form the Coalition of Parties for the No, which opposed Pinochet's reelection on the 1988 plebiscite.
 This coalition later became Coalition of Parties for Democracy once Pinochet stepped down from power and held together until 2010s.